leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/mesh_sequence_cache.rst

    Subtracted from the current frame to use for looking up the data in the cache file, or to determine which file to use in a file sequence.

+Velocity Attribute
+   The name of the Alembic attribute used for generating motion blur data;
+   by default, this is `.velocities` which is standard for most Alembic files.

+Velocity Unit
+   Defines how the velocity vectors are interpreted with regard to time.

+   Frame
+      The velocity unit was encoded in frames and does not need to be scale by scene FPS.
+   Second
+      The velocity unit was encoded in seconds and needs to be scaled by the scene FPS (1 / FPS).

 Object Path
    The path to the Alembic object inside the archive.